 Particular emphasis is given to rural areas in the tropics and subtropics and to countries with less-developed economies in temperate areas.
 TAA recognizes the interrelated roles of farmers and other stakeholders living in rural areas, scientists (agriculturists, economists, sociologists, etc.), government, non-governmental organisations, civll society and the private sector in achieving a convergent approach to rural development.
 This includes recognition of the importance of the role of women, the effect of climate change, nutrition and food chain aspects, and other social and cultural issues on the rural economy and livelihoods.

 * 'Agriculture' is deemed to include farming (crops and animals), forestry and agro-forestry, fisheries and wider rural development issues, including those in urban and peri-urban areas.
-Disciplines covered include: aquaculture, biotech, agronomy, soil science, agro-ecology, crop protection, agricultural engineering, economics, rural sociology, nutrition, climate-smart agriculture, marketing and food chains, training, environmental science, conservation agriculture, agri-tech, animal health & production, research and transfer of technologies and many others.
+Disciplines covered include: aquaculture, biotech, agronomy, soil science, agro-ecology, crop protection, agricultural engineering, economics, rural sociology, nutrition, climate-smart agriculture, marketing and food chains, food systems, training, environmental science, conservation agriculture, agri-tech, animal health & production, research and transfer of technologies and many others.

 History of TAA